Prince Alfred of Edinburgh, Hereditary Prince of Saxe-Coburg and Gotha

 Affie with his mother and sisters. source: Wikipedia

 As it was expected he would one day inherit the ducal throne of Saxe-Coburg and Gotha, young Affie was raised primarily in Germany.
 Separated from his family, he received a strict German education and later served as a Lieutenant in the Prussian 1st Foot Guards in Potsdam.
-But, unlike many of his relatives, he did not enjoy military life at all.
+Unlike many of his relatives, he did not enjoy military life.
 It is believed that during this time he first contracted syphilis, which would later be a likely factor in his death.

 Prince Alfred, aged 24, died at the sanatorium on February 6, 1899.
 He was buried in the Ducal Mausoleum at the Glockenburg Cemetery in Coburg, Duchy of Saxe-Coburg and Gotha, now in Bavaria, Germany.